gipplab/LaCASt/README.md

 <details><summary><code>maple-translator.jar</code>: The backward translator for Maple (Maple -> Semantic LaTeX)</summary>

 ---
 This jar requires an installed Maple license on the machine!
-To start the translator, you have to set the environment variables to properly run Maple.
-In my case, Maple is installed in `/opt/maple2019` and I'm on a Linux machine.
-In addition, you have to provide more heap size, otherwise Maple crashes.
+To start the translator, you have to set the environment variables to properly run Maple (see here [Building and Running a Java OpenMaple Application](https://de.maplesoft.com/support/help/maple/view.aspx?path=OpenMaple%2fJava%2frunning))
+In my case, Maple is installed in `/opt/maple2019` and I'm on a Linux machine which requires to set `MAPLE` and `LD_LIBRARY_PATH`.
+In addition, you have to provide more heap size via `-Xss50M`, otherwise Maple crashes.
 Here is an example:

 ```shell script
 andre@agp:~$ export MAPLE="/opt/maple2019"